-What’s more, most of the countries Singaporeans actually do require visas to enter are either in Sub-Saharan Africa (Mali or Sudan, anyone?) or not exactly the sort of place people think of when planning their holidays (North Korea or Syria, anyone?), whether because of war, terrorism or political problems.
+Most of the countries Singaporeans actually do require visas to enter are either in Sub-Saharan Africa (Mali or Sudan, anyone?) or not exactly the sort of place people think of when planning their holidays (North Korea or Syria, anyone?), whether because of war, terrorism or political problems.

-This may come as a surprise, since Australia is one of Singaporeans’ favourite destinations, but Singapore citizens actually do need a visa to visit Australia, along with every other nationality in the world except New Zealanders.
+This may come as a surprise, since Australia is one of Singaporeans’ favourite destinations.
+But Singapore citizens actually do need a visa to visit Australia, along with every other nationality in the world except New Zealanders.

 Thankfully, the visa application process is very quick and can be done electronically using the Australian Electronic Travel Authority (ETA) system.

 How much does an Australian visa cost?

 There is no charge for the ETA itself, but if you do it online, the application service charge fee is AUD $20.
 Reportedly, you pay less if you get it through certain travel agents, though there’s the hassle of applying in person.

 How long does applying for an Australian visa take?

 You can usually get your visa in a matter of hours, although you are advised to apply for it at least 3 working days before your date of travel.
 Once you get your visa, you can enter Australia as many times as you like within a period of 12 months.
 And each time you visit, you can stay up to 3 months at one shot.